 There’s a small luxury spa for relaxing, and the rooms are well and truly stunning.
 Plus the restaurant was exquisite!
 I definitely had one of the best meals of my trip at Headlam Hall.
 But the best part was the service – everyone was so welcoming and friendly!
 This is everything you could want from an English country escape, and the ideal way to complement a couple of busy days in the city.

-What do you think – have I missed any of the best things to do in County Durham from this list?
+What do you think – have I missed any of the best things to do in Durham from this list?
 Scroll down to leave a comment with your top tips!